calebv2/SCTool-Tracker/README.md

 6. If API integration is enabled, the data is sent to the SCTool API
 7. Local statistics are updated and displayed in both the session panel and overlay
 8. If Twitch integration is enabled, kill events can trigger clip creation and chat messages
+9. If Button Automation is enabled, configured key sequences are executed after kill events
-9. Overlay system updates live statistics and shows rich notifications in faded mode
+10. Overlay system updates live statistics and shows rich notifications in faded mode
-10. Responsive UI system adjusts the interface based on screen resolution and DPI
+11. Responsive UI system adjusts the interface based on screen resolution and DPI
+12. All events and errors are logged for debugging and troubleshooting purposes

 ### File Structure